csc-training/geocomputing_course/materials/orga.md

 ## Location Innovation Hub

 The Location Innovation Hub (LIH) is a centre of excellence in location information coordinated by the Finnish Geospatial Research Institute.
 Our services are produced in conjunction with a partner network.
-We help companies to grow their business with location information.
+We help companies grow their business with location information.
 We also serve the public sector.

 * [Location Innovation Hub](https://locationinnovationhub.eu)
 * Consulting to companies and other organizations how to use GIS, trainings, test environments